incomestore/WP-Pinterest-Pin-It-Button/pinterest-pin-it-button/README.txt

 = 2.0.0 =

 * Tested up to WordPress 3.6.1.
-* Now in full compliance with current "Pin It" button developer guidelines at http://developers.pinterest.com/pin_it/.
+* Now in full compliance with current "Pin It" button developer guidelines at <http://developers.pinterest.com/pin_it/>.
 * More extensive Help section, which was moved to a separate submenu item.
 * Updated CSS & JS output so they're much more "light weight" which should improve performance.
-* Removed all references to "!important" in public CSS to allow for more control of styles.
+* Removed all references to "!important" in the public CSS to allow for more control of styles.
 * Implemented more standards from the WordPress Settings API.
 Settings pages should be more maintainable going forward.
 * Settings pages now using tabs to break up functionality.
 * Can now specify button type for shortcode and widget.
 No longer inherits from main settings.